oliburt/Stuart-CourierAPI-test/README.md

 ### Database

 SQLite - Lightweight for a project of this size.
 The choice of SQL based DB came down to the fact that, while there are not related data types in the current scope, I could envision this type of API being extended to include relational data (such as deliveries) and therefore making it a suitable choice.
-Additionally, using ACID compliant DB is a good idea for systems where you want to use transactions to help avoid race conditions.
+Additionally, using ACID compliant DB is a good idea for systems where one wants to use transactions

 ### ORM